 6. Select Storage Furniture

-Space is at a premium in small living rooms so furniture that can double up as storage is always a bonus.
+Space is at a premium, so small living room furniture that can double up as storage is always a bonus.
 Wayfair's Resident Style Advisor, Nadia McCowan Hill says that searches for storage ottomans are up 20% in the last six months alone.
-“Storage ottomans are the small space designer's best friend,” she says.
-“Go for a beautifully upholstered version in a bold jewel hue for a style statement that works double duty as a secret storage spot.”
+'Storage ottomans are the small space designer's best friend,” she says.
+“Go for a beautifully upholstered version in a bold jewel hue for a style statement that works double duty as a secret storage spot.'

-The knee jerk reaction to a small space is often to paint it white or another light shade to maximise the feeling of space.
+The knee-jerk reaction to a small space is often to paint it white or another light shade to maximize the feeling of space.
 But there are other options.
-“Don’t be afraid to embrace the small,” says Caoimhe McKenna of Yellow Brick Road Design.
-“Create a cosy and inviting ambience with warm tones and tactile textures but offset this with clean, clear lines in order to retain a sense of calm."
+'Don’t be afraid to embrace the small,' says Caoimhe McKenna of Yellow Brick Road Design.
+'Create a cozy and inviting ambiance with warm tones and tactile textures but offset this with clean, clear lines in order to retain a sense of calm.'

 8. Layer the Lighting

-With any small space the main priority is of course maximising natural light.
-But when that isn't easy or even possible, you may need to get creative to make the best of what you have says Simon Terry, MD and owner of Anglepoise.
-“To create the illusion of space you must think about layering and creating pools of light.”
+With any small space the main priority is of course maximizing natural light.
+But when that isn't easy or even possible, you may need to get creative with your living room lighting have says Simon Terry, MD and owner of Anglepoise.
+'To create the illusion of space you must think about layering and creating pools of light.'

 Adam Wade, Technical Director of Anglepoise encourages us to get creative with lighting.
-“Make the lights work for you and don't be dictated by the more traditional ways of using lighting, he says.
-“If a pendant at the centre of the room isn't creating quite enough light, layer in light from the side (wall or floor) instead.
-It's easier to control, more pleasant to sit under.”
+'Make the lights work for you and don't be dictated by the more traditional ways of using lighting,' he says.
+'If a pendant at the center of the room isn't creating quite enough light, layer in light from the side (wall or floor) instead.
+It's easier to control, more pleasant to sit under.'

-Instead of painting a small living room white, go bold with colour choices and create the illusion of space.
-“Blue is the best colour for making a space feel bigger,” says colour and paint expert Annie Sloan.
-“It is recessive, which means it draws the eye outwards, blurs horizon lines and gives a sense of never-ending space.
-It’s also a calming, meditative colour which encourages us to breath-in-and-out, creating a psychological and spiritual sense of space as well as the physical illusion.”
+Instead of painting a small living room white, go bold with color choices and create the illusion of space.
+'Blue is the best color for making a space feel bigger,' says color and paint expert Annie Sloan.
+'It is recessive, which means it draws the eye outwards, blurs horizon lines and gives a sense of never-ending space.
+It’s also a calming, meditative color which encourages us to breath-in-and-out, creating a psychological and spiritual sense of space as well as the physical illusion.'

 10. Trick the Eye

 When working with the confines of awkwardly shaped rooms, sometimes extra creativity is required.
-Karen Knox of Making Spaces pulled out all the stops when designing this cosy seating area in her client’s long, narrow room.
-“This striking, abstract mural design with delicate white details draws the eye up and away from the client’s existing sofa and towards the wall behind it,” says Knox.
+Karen Knox of Making Spaces pulled out all the stops when designing this cozy seating area in her client’s long, narrow room.
+'This striking, abstract mural design with delicate white details draws the eye up and away from the client’s existing sofa and towards the wall behind it,; says Knox.

 11. Go bespoke

 To really achieve an efficient use of space in a small living room, you can’t beat bespoke furniture that makes use of every inch of space.
-“Bespoke furniture is a great option if you're looking for something that's unique to your home,” says Adam Brown, Director of The Painted Furniture Company.
-“You may have a certain awkward space you'd like to fill, or a particular colour scheme in mind.
-Whatever you're planning, going for a tailored option means your furniture fits your specifications exactly without having to compromise.”
+'Bespoke furniture is a great option if you're looking for something that's unique to your home,' says Adam Brown, Director of The Painted Furniture Company.
+'You may have a certain awkward space you'd like to fill, or a particular color scheme in mind.
+Whatever you're planning, going for a tailored option means your furniture fits your specifications exactly without having to compromise.'

 How should furniture be placed in a small living room?

 There really is no right or wrong answer here.
-There is often a debate over whether sofas should be placed against walls, but it totally depends on how much space you have to play with.
+But when it comes to small living room layouts there is often a debate over whether sofas should be placed against walls, but it totally depends on how much space you have to play with.
 As long as you are able to create an intimate area that works for social interaction that is all that counts.